8ctopus/sciter-virtual-table/README.md

 ## how it actually works

-Virtual lists are virtual because they add only part of the data to the html DOM in order to make the app faster.
+Virtual lists are virtual because only part of the data is added to the html DOM.
+By doing so the table is much more responsive.
 In the screenshot below, the yellow and blue rows 6 to 22 are added to the DOM, the blue rows are visible in the interface and the gray rows at both ends are neither added to the DOM, nor visible.

 ![virtual-list screenshot](virtual-list.png)